juanem1/uploader/README.md

 ```

 # Configure
 In config/filesystems.php update default key.
-This library will upload all files to the selected option.
+This library will upload all files to the default option.
+If you are uploading locally also update the *root* key to define were the files will be stored.

 # Usage
 Example: